-As a motorcycle accident lawyer in Florida, I have grown accustomed to the act of “lane splitting.”
+As a motorcycle accident lawyer in Florida, I have grown accustomed to the act of lane splitting.
 When a motorcycle operator drives between two lanes of stopped or slower moving cars in Florida, they are breaking the law.
 This behavior, known as “lane splitting,” is not illegal in some states.
 However, Florida is not one of those jurisdictions.

-If an accident occurs when a motorcycle is lane splitting, they will be presumably held at fault even for the collision.
+If an accident occurs when a motorcycle is lane splitting, they will be presumably held liable for the collision.
 In Florida, an accident victim will be compensated to the extent that his or her negligence did not contribute to an accident.
 Therefore, if a motorcyclist is at fault, then they will generally be unable to recover.
 The caveat to this rule is that if the rider can show that the other driver contributed to the accident.
 For example, if the driver was talking on a cell phone, weaving between lanes, or performing other careless maneuvers then they may be found to have contributed to the accident.

-The factors that one should be mindful of are whether the motorcyclist was riding with care, is an experienced rider, has specialized training such as a motorcycle riding safety course and whether the other driver did something more dangerous than lane splitting.
+The factors that one should be mindful of are whether the motorcyclist was riding with care, is an experienced rider, has specialized training such as a motorcycle riding safety courses, and whether the other driver did something more dangerous than lane splitting.

 In order to prove this, the motorcyclist needs to be able to support their version of events.
 This means that if the accident victim isn’t seriously injured, they need to make sure they collect the names and contact information of witnesses.
 Furthermore, using your cell phone to take pictures will help explain the circumstances.
 In that case, it’s important to pay attention to where the damage occurs, any skid marks on the pavement and the weather conditions.